Healthy Store Bought Oat Milk Guide

 Personally, I use oat milk in place of cow’s milk, but I am not looking for the nutrition that I would get from cow’s milk.
 I eat a healthy diet and supplement with a multi-vitamin and vitamin D, so I choose a non-fortified oat milk.

 You may prefer a fortified oat milk if you’re seeking a nutritional replacement for dairy.
-None of the Best Stuff is in this category because of the additional ingredients; if you want a decent fortified oat milk, check out some of the products listed in Okay Stuff.
+None of the Best Stuff is in this category because of the additional ingredients.
+If you want a decent fortified oat milk, check out some of the products listed in Okay Stuff.

 Hidden Scary Stuff in Oat Milk